Wickatunk, New Jersey: General Store and Post Office

 In the late 1920s, a general store and post office was constructed on Route 79.
 Passing through many hands since then it is currently a bike store.
 The Post Office obtained some notoriety when the Post mistress, Sadie S. Smock died in February 1928.
 Her husband "carried on the business for over a year" before an issue developed which brought a postal inspector who discovered the situation.
 William T. Smock was later sentenced to 60 days in jail for embezzling postal funds.

 Yellowstone Buffalo

 In the early 1900s, a buffalo brought from Yellowstone National Park by Richard W. Herbert was kept on his farm for all to see.

 Marlboro Psychiatric Hospital

 Starting in 1928, 509 acres were eventually purchased by the State of New Jersey.
 Some of the land was in Wickatunk for the construction of Marlboro Psychiatric Hospital.
 The hospital's original working name was "Hillsdale asylum at Wickatunk".
 It was later known as "The Hilldale Development" before becoming known as "Marlboro Psychiatric Hospital".

+Notable people

+People who were born in, residents of, or otherwise closely associated with Wickatunk include: